Octavian11/CleaningDataProj/CodeBook.md

 #### 8. Add acivity and subject column
 Since these 2 columns were left as a result of step 7, we need to add them back.
 Now we have a DF with 88 columns.

+#### 9. Label in the activity data
+ Label the activity data with descriptive names instead of integers.
+This Key is provided in the original dataset in the file named "acivity_labels.txt"
+* 1 WALKING
+* 2 WALKING_UPSTAIRS
+* 3 WALKING_DOWNSTAIRS
+* 4 SITTING
+* 5 STANDING
+* 6 LAYING